 - Data warehouse unit costs are zero for the duration of the pause.

 - Data storage is not affected and your data stays intact.

 - SQL Data Warehouse cancels all running or queued operations.

-- SQL Data Warehouse acquires compute and memory resources for your DWU setting.
+- SQL Data Warehouse acquires compute and memory resources for your data warehouse units setting.

-- You will need to restart your workload queries.
+- After the data warehouse is online, you need to restart your workload queries.

 If you always want your data warehouse accessible, consider scaling it down to the smallest size rather than pausing.